mfolker/mfolker/README.md

 - 👋 Hi, I’m @mfolker
 - 👀 I’m interested in authorization & authentication, security and artificial intelligence
 - 🌱 I’m currently learning machine learning tools TensorFlow, scikit learn etc. I've also been looking at the signal protocol.
 - 💞️ I’m not sure what i'd like to collaborate on.
 Probably something security or AI related.
-I'